axelarnetwork/test-webdocs/docs/roles/node/join-genesis.md

 Your Axelar keyring is encrypted with a password you choose.
 Your password must have at least 8 characters.

-In what follows you will execute a shell script to join the Axelar testnet.
+In what follows you will execute a shell script to join the Axelar network.
 Your keyring password is supplied to the shell script via a `KEYRING_PASSWORD` environment variable.

 :::caution

 In the following instructions you must substitute your chosen keyring password for `my-secret-password`.

 :::
-## Join the Axelar testnet
+## Join the Axelar network

 Clone the [`axelerate-community`](https://github.com/axelarnetwork/axelarate-community) repo: